jeremyButtler/find--Co-infections/updates.md

 # Changes

-## 2023-03-10:
+## 2023-03-14:

 1. Changed version number to reflect the version number and the date of when it was last pushed to git hub.
    - Pattern is 3.yearMonthDay.
    - For example: 3.20230309 would mean that this version of find co-infections was last updated on March 29th, 2023.
+2. Added in a primer trimming step to find co-infections
+   - Trims any primer mappings in reads.
+   - It will print out multiple entries when removing the primer splits the read.
+Each entry will be taged with "--D1_19-number", were the number is an integer value that represents the number of times this read was split.
+3. Allowed my filtering of reads by length and mean/median quality score, primer trimming step, and selecting the top reads steps to be compiled as separate programs (see supplemental-programs.md for more details).
+   - These may not be very useful, but are here if you want them.
-2. Fixed an issue were the best read could be added back in to the fastq file twice (created an infinite loop).
+4. Fixed an issue were the best read could be added back in to the fastq file twice (created an infinite loop).
-3. Fixed an issue were the read to read mapping settings were being given to the read to consensus subsampling step.
+5. Fixed an issue were the read to read mapping settings were being given to the read to consensus subsampling step.
 This did result in an infinite loop when the consensus could not bin all reads.
-4. Fixed an issue with cluster counts over 9 being backwards (01 instead of 10).
+6. Fixed an issue with cluster counts over 9 being backwards (01 instead of 10).
-5. -keep-unmapped-reads setting has been added to trimSamFile to allow the user to keep unmapped reads.
+7. -keep-unmapped-reads setting has been added to trimSamFile to allow the user to keep unmapped reads.
-   - This is not very useful in general, but I had some issues with trimSam removing unmapped reads when I was trimming the reads in the rolling circle replication dataset used to benchmark the ASHURE pipeline (this data set should give me a good idea of how accuratly I can build a consensus).
+   - This is not very useful in general, but I had some issues with trimSam removing unmapped reads when I was trimming the reads in the rolling circle replication dataset used to benchmark the ASHURE pipeline.
-6. Found that the majority consensuses steps did truncate some consensuses by 200 to 400 base pairs in the ASHURE data set.
+9. Found that the majority consensuses step truncated some consensuses by 200 to 400 base pairs in the ASHURE data set.
-   - It looks like in this case it was due to supplemental alignments being counted as separate reads.
-I was able to mostly get around for trimmed datasets this by ignoring all supplemental alignments.
+   - It looks like it was due to supplemental alignments being counted as separate reads.
+I was able to mostly get around this by trimming reads by primers and ignoring supplemental alignments.
-     Their still some truncation, but it is know under 80 base pairs.
-   - This problem has not been fixed for running the untrimmed reads from the ASHURE dataset through find co-infections.
-I am working to add in a primer trimming step to reduce this.
-7. Added in additional settings to set a minimum consensus length (-min-con-length), the minimum aligned length to keep reads during subsampling (-min-read-read-map-length & -min-read-con-map-length).
+10. Added in additional settings to set a minimum consensus length (-min-con-length), the minimum aligned length to keep reads during subsampling (-min-read-read-map-length & -min-read-con-map-length).
-   - These settings are currently not being output to the log.
-I will try to get around to this after I have made some more progress.
+11. Binning parameters are no longer printed to the log when the binning step is skipped.

 ## 2023-03-05: